sayerhs/cpl/docs/source/user/cli_apps/caelus.rst

    By default, the ``0`` files are not cleaned.
 This option allows the user to modify the behavior and remove the ``0`` directory.

+.. option:: -t, --clean-time-dirs

+   Remove time directories from the case directory.
+Note, this only removes the reconstructed time directories and not the decomposed directores that exist within ``processor*`` directories.

+.. option:: -P, --clean-processors

+   Remove decomposed ``processor*`` directories from the case directory.

 .. option:: -p preserve_pattern, --preserve preserve_pattern